-This Driver relates to Western Power's compliance with directives and remedial actions agreed with the ESD, and compliance with statutes, acts, regulations, codes and standards, in particular the Electricity (Supply Standards & System Safety) Regulation 2001.
+This Driver relates to Western Power's compliance with directives and remedial actions agreed with the Director of Energy Safety (DES), and compliance with statutes, acts, regulations, codes and standards, in particular the Electricity (Supply Standards & System Safety) Regulation 2001.

-Some of the remedial actions agreed with the ESD have been instigated in accordance with recommendations made by the State Coroner and others have been instigated by Western Power to minimise safety and environmental risks in accordance with good industry practice.
+Some of the remedial actions agreed with the DES have been instigated in accordance with recommendations made by the State Coroner and others have been instigated by Western Power to minimise safety and environmental risks in accordance with good industry practice.
 All the projects included in this category directly relate to the achievement of mandated safety, environmental, and compliance outcomes or industry accepted prudent avoidance of adverse outcomes.